 I BOUGHT TICKETS ONLINE.
 WHERE IS WILL-CALL?

-If you live outside of the Puyallup area it will be convenient to purchase your ticket online for $20 plus a small transaction fee of $1.99.
-Click on the Brown Paper Tickets logo to be redirected to the Brown Paper Tickets website.
-BPT will email you a Print-At-Home voucher.
-To start the tour you must redeem your voucher for a tour booklet at either the north location in Milton on 28th Ave Ct. just west of Meridian Ave off Milton Way (the site of 2 of the gardens) or the South location at the Hume Educational Garden (also on the tour) at 11504 58th Ave E., Puyallup.
+If you have a Brown Paper Ticket Voucher you must redeem it for a tour booklet before you can begin the tour.
+You can redeem it at either the North location in Milton on 28th Ave Ct. just west of Meridian Ave off Milton Way (the site of 2 of the gardens), or the South location at the Hume Educational Garden (also on the tour) at 11504 58th Ave E., Puyallup.
 This street is one block east of Canyon Rd. off 112th St. E., turn south and follow the road to the end.
 These ticket booths are open from 9 AM – 1 PM.
-If you live in the Puyallup area, the ticket booklets are on sale starting May 22 at two local nurseries; Watson’s Nursery in Puyallup and Windmill Gardens in Sumner.
+If you already have purchased a tour booklet from Watson’s Nursery in Puyallup or Windmill Gardens in Sumner you may begin the tour at any garden.
 Windmill Gardens accepts cash only.

 HOW DOES THE TOUR WORK?

 The Tour Booklet/Ticket you purchase is a guidebook that will contain the addresses and directions to each private garden site available to tour.
 At each garden, present your tour booklet/ticket at the check-in table to gain access.
 Every tour-goer needs a ticket including children.

 You may start the tour at any garden and visit gardens in any order you wish.
 If you have a Brown Paper Ticket confirmation you must exchange it for a ticket booklet at either the North or South ticket booth before you can start the tour.